Eb0nY-April14/DjangoShoppingList/README.md

     * GitHub was used to store the project's code after being pushed from Git.

-3. Bootstrap
+3. Bootstrap 4.1.3

-  * Bootstrap 4 was used for styling
+  * Bootstrap was used to assist with the responsiveness and styling of the website.

 4. Django